-Always call your PCP's office first about any health problem.
 Someone will be able to help you day and night, even on weekends and holidays.
 If you can't reach your PCP's office about an urgent problem or they can't see you soon enough, you can go to urgent care without an appointment.
 Urgent problems are things like severe infections, sprains, and strong pain.
-If you don't know whether to go to urgent care or the emergency room, follow these steps.
 If you need an interpreter, please let the clinic know.